laurenwest12/move-images/README.md

 ### Description

-NodeJS application that finds a CSV from a provided path, finds the filepaths within the CSV, and moves these files to a provided destination folder.
+NodeJS application that retrieves a table from SQL Server that contains image paths and moves the image paths to a specified destination folder.